 Then without bright sunny days, more of the Earth’s surface will freeze, sea levels will fall further, and more importantly coastlines will retreat from more of the planet’s volcanos.
 Then seawater will stop delaying still more volcanos in feedback style.
 Thus Earth’s 20,000-year warm, wet, beautiful blue phase, the world as we know it will end.
 And then, as surely as winter after summer, the planet will go into another cold, dry, filthy, volcanic-ash-driven ice-age of around 110,000 years.
 And to be clear, all climate data sources describe this ice-age cycle without exception.
 Thus the real problem that humanity faces is not global warming without end, but the cold, dry, filthy volcanic-ash-driven ice age that ALWAYS happens when global warming runs its course.

 Now the total annual energy consumption of mankind is said to equal 1.5- hours of sunlight striking the planet.
-If this is true, then the loss of solar energy from Pinatubo including peak and shoulder was about 765 times mankind’s current annual energy budget!
+If this is true, then the loss of solar energy from Pinatubo including peak and shoulder was about 765 times mankind’s current annual energy budget.

 In the “pyroheliometric” graph above, we note that Pinatubo-scale eruptions, and larger, happen quite often, even in a warm age.
 Thus volcanos repeatedly drive planetary temperatures down by over 10%—and these temperature falls are quite obvious to people using mere thermometers.

 Meanwhile the effects of a 1 part in 5,000 (200ppm) increase in transparent CO2 are much harder to pin down despite thousands of scientists working on this problem.
 Also, even the most aggressive greenhouse gas proponents only claim a 1/2° to 1°C temperature rise over the past century.
-Thus it seems that the absence of volcanic ash has been a much more powerful warming agent than the increase in CO2 over recent decades
+Thus it seems that the absence of volcanic ash has been a much more powerful warming agent than the increase in CO2 over recent decades.

-If the next ice age really is coming, we are fools not to store-up many years (or decades) of food supplies while the sun actually shines.
+If the next ice age really is coming, we are fools not to store-up many years (or perhaps decades) of food supplies while the sun actually shines.
 Besides, today’s 3-month worldwide food buffer is still inadequate for another Tambora-sized eruption, even if no ice age is coming.

 Grain is just so incredibly cheap.
 A 1-year supply is only $140 per person.
 That’s ±$1-trillion for the world, or about 1.2% of world GDP.
 And we can still give the grain to the poor before it expires, or feed livestock with it, or make alcohol with it.
 So then net annual cost of say an 8-year food buffer is only on net, maybe 0.5% of world GDP annually.

 If the grain is kept near freezing and in dry oxygen-free containers, it will supposedly remain edible for some 40-years.
 Thus we are capable of preparing for a 40-year total loss of agricultural output.
-Thus, we are able to let everyone die of old age while we reduce our new generations to whatever size we must reduce them to.
+Thus, we should be able to let everyone die of old age while we reduce our new generations to whatever size we must reduce them to.

 So for those of you with an ear for the the Devil’s music: Thanos was not right.
 Or rather, this horrible idea is completely unnecessary if we just take some precautions that are in fact, 10-to-100 times easier than reducing our CO2 output.

-If we don’t substantially increase our food buffer, then humanity WILL eventually experience a giant murderous famine of all famines at the dawn of the next ice age: A famine where machine-enabled men comb the planet’s ecosystems looking for food, eating-up many of the planet’s species at their moment of weakness.
+If we don’t substantially increase our food buffer, then humanity WILL eventually experience a giant murderous famine of all famines at the dawn of the next ice age: A famine where machine-enabled men comb the planet’s ecosystems looking for food, eating-up many of the planet’s species at their moment of greatest weakness.
 We humans have become just too powerful to suffer a global famine without causing a mass extinction event.

 It will be a famine where most of humanity still dies in a quest for food and survival.
 It will be a famine without hiding places because hunger will cause people to betray all secrets and ties in an age of shortwave radio.
 A famine where machine-enabled men full of hunger, rage, and blame make it their main thing in life to find every bunker and cave.
-They will say “Open up, or we will bust your bunker, and you will die”.

 People are so eager to insure their cars, homes, health, national defense and even travel arrangements.
 What about our all-important need to eat?
 Isn’t food insurance more fundamental?
 The path we are blindly following today leads to nothing but suffering for everyone, and death for most of the world.